barumau/pandunia/eng/G06_nume.md

 ## Classifiers of measurement

-The classifier of measurement is a word that occurs between a numeral and a noun.
+The classifier of measurement or a measure word is a word that occurs between a numeral and a noun.
 It indicates how the referent of the noun is measured, contained or packaged.
 Classifiers of measurement is an open class of words, which includes, among many others,